boblete/boblete.github.io/README.md

 ##  Building
 9 June 2021
 ### What was done
-Made some screens - the problem is the boxing in not really working as too wobbly need to add the boxes for stability - IF I put 1 on the bottom and 2 side sections on each end this should work - joining the 2 should then work to stabilise the other arm so it's all straight.
+Made some screens - the problem is the boxing in not really working as too wobbly need to add the boxes for stability - If I put 1 on the bottom and 2 side sections on each end this should work - joining the 2 should then work to stabilise the other arm so it's all straight.

-Brynn has offered help - but not really sure what measurents yet need to mock up .
+Brynn has offered help - but not really sure what measurents yet need to mock up.